demisto/content/Packs/CommonScripts/Scripts/DisableUserWrapper/README.md

-This script allows disabling specified user using SailPointIdentityIQ, ActiveDirectoryQuery, Okta, MicrosoftGraphUser and IAM.
+This script allows disabling a specified user using one or more of the following integrations: SailPointIdentityIQ, ActiveDirectoryQuery, Okta, MicrosoftGraphUser, and IAM.

 ## Script Data
 ---